 TMJ - Temporomandibular Joint Dysfunction

-Tmj is a condition in which the muscles of mastication are imbalanced and cause the tmj joint to no longer fit as it was designed.
-This often leads to pain at the tmj, cracking or popping while eating, ear pain, and eating difficult if severe enough.
+Tmj is a condition in which the muscles of mastication are imbalanced and cause the TMJ joint to no longer fit as it was designed.
+This often leads to pain at the TMJ, cracking or popping while eating, ear pain, and eating difficulty if severe enough.